chandan047/reddit-affective-content/README.md

 3. length: length of the comment tree

 Number of partially labeled posts 3582.
 Mean length of partially labeled posts 23.64.
-Stddev length of partially labeled posts 44.08.
+Stddev length of partially labeled posts is 44.08.
+This is in reference to the Affcon 2020 dataset.
 ![Plot](/plots/1.png)

 Number of partially labeled posts with at-least 5 length 2763.
 Mean length of partially labeled posts with at-least 5 length 29.67.
 Stddev length of partially labeled posts with at-least 5 length 48.58.